 Responsibility

 The Superintendent or designee shall be responsible for scheduling and routing all buses in keeping with applicable statutes and regulations.
 This shall include a system of notifying parents, pupils, and drivers of bus schedules and routes and, for those schools serving breakfast, arranging bus schedules so that buses arrive in sufficient time to provide breakfast prior to the student attendance day.
+If the District participates in the Federal School Breakfast Program, the Superintendent may also authorize up to fifteen (15) minutes of the student attendance day to provide the opportunity for children to eat breakfast during instructional time.1

 Buses shall be routed only on public roads which are safe for bus travel.